 The effectiveness of mentoring is recognized across the globe as a powerful tool of human resource development.
-IFIM Business School's corporate mentoring approach is a step towards this direction.
+IFIM Business School's (Now Jagdish Sheth School of Management) corporate mentoring approach is a step towards this direction.
 The objective of the Mentoring Program at IFIM is to enable mentors to prepare their mentees for professional careers and assist them with their workplace skills development.

 The focus of the mentorship is to help students develop a vision and mission for themselves for their personal and career achievements that they wish to target and also to lay down a clear path as to how they are going to achieve the same.